StateLibraryVictoria/slv-sip-factory/readme.md

 ## Getting started

 This project uses Pipenv to manage external libraries including dependencies that exist as repositories on Github only.
-Git submodule has also been used to import those projects for further development.

 - Basic setup:
     - Create an empty repository.
     - Add this repository as origin using `git add remote origin <link to repo>`
     - install dependencies using `Pipenv install`.
-- To also clone dependencies as submodules (optional):
-    - Run the commands `git submodule init` then `git submodule update`

 ## Creating SIPS